 - Tengboche monastery, largest one in Khumbu region.

 - Namche Bazaar- the gateway to “the top of the world”.

-Dolpo is paradise beyond the Himalayas, least known to people.
-It resembles Tibetan plateau, unlike other parts of green Nepal.
+Dolpo is a paradise beyond the Himalayas, least known to people.
+It resembles the Tibetan plateau, unlike other parts of green Nepal.

 This place preserves antique, Bon religion- followers of Tibetan Buddhism.